pulibrary/pdc-osti/README.md

 ### Pull necessary data

-Run `python Scraper.py` to collect data from OSTI & DSpace.
+Run `scraper` command-line script to collect data from OSTI & DSpace.
 The pipeline will compare (by title) to see which datasets haven't yet been uploaded.
 It will output `entry_form.tsv` that one needs to manually fill out with DOE Contract information

 ### Manually enter data